Scientific name: Fiorinia externa Ferris

 Regulatory Status

-Elongated hemlock scale is not known to occur in Minnesota at this time and is considered a potential plant pest.
+Elongated hemlock scale is not currently found in Minnesota but it is considered a potential plant pest.
 For these reasons, the MDA takes steps to prevent the movement of this insect into the state.
 Items such as nursery stock, Christmas trees, and other holiday greenery entering Minnesota from areas with elongate hemlock scale are inspected to prevent the sale of infested material.

 What Can I Do?

 Inspect your holiday greenery for elongate hemlock scale.
-If you find small (~2mm long) yellow-brown parallel-sided spots on the underside of needles, please take a picture and report it to the Minnesota Department of Agriculture (MDA) using the Arrest the Pest Line.
+If you find small (~2mm long) yellow-brown parallel-sided spots on the underside of needles, please take a picture and report it to the Minnesota Department of Agriculture (MDA) using the Report a Pest Line.

 Do your part to protect our environment when the holiday season is over.